Toronto CELTA FAQs

 13. What are the admission requirements?

-University of Cambridge ESOL and CELTA operate on the principle of open and equal opportunity for all, irrespective of gender, marital status, sexual orientation, creed, colour, race, ethnic origin, age or disability.
+University of Cambridge Assessment English and CELTA operate on the principle of open and equal opportunity for all, irrespective of gender, marital status, sexual orientation, creed, colour, race, ethnic origin, age or disability.
 To be accepted for the CELTA course, applicants must fulfill the following criteria:

 14. I've heard that CELTA is really hard.
 Why is this?

 CELTA is not hard in the sense that the material is difficult to understand.
 The course is often considered difficult because it is very intensive and there are many deadlines to meet in the space of a month.
 It is a full-time commitment for 4 weeks.
 Evenings and weekends are devoted to completing assignments and preparing lessons for teaching practice.
 Time management skills are very important to success on this course.
 Furthermore, assessment is continuous.
 Each day there is a 2-hour teaching practice with real students drawn from the community.
 During that time, you have to put into practice what you have learned.
 The teaching practice is assessed by one of the course tutors and you are given written and oral feedback from your tutors and peers.

 15. Can I take the course part-time?

 At EC we do offer the course part-time.
 The course generally runs over 12 weeks - Tuesday, Thursday evenings and six Saturdays.
 Please see the course dates page for the next part-time start date.